peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Returns:</b>

 A collection of the keys of this CBOR object.
-To avoid potential problems, the calling code should not modify the CBOR map while iterating over the returned collection.
+To avoid potential problems, the calling code should not modify the CBOR map or the returned collection while iterating over the returned collection.

 <b>Exceptions:</b>